 The History of Smoky Mountain River Rat: A Tale of Two Shannons

-The seasonal business would work perfect for the couple.
+The seasonal business would work perfectly for the couple.
 Mr. Shannon would work construction, building local Smoky Mountain cabins, while Mrs. Shannan taught school in nearby Sevierville, just outside of Pigeon Forge.
-For the first couple of years Mrs. Shannan ran Smoky Mountain River Rat during the week and Mr. Shannon continued building cabins which was far better than life behind a desk.
+For the first couple of years, Mrs. Shannan ran Smoky Mountain River Rat during the week and Mr. Shannon continued building cabins which was far better than life behind a desk.

 Smoky Mountain River Rat now had its very own property!!
 Mr. Shannon built the new 40 x 60 building in 6 weeks and together, they had the building ready by July 4th of 2000 the same week 5 years ago, they had begun.
 The great clientele continued to follow, the Smoky Mountain River Rat continued to grow and things all worked out for the best.
 In 2007, the Shannons expanded the river business to include whitewater rafting on the Pigeon River just outside of Gatlinburg, Tennessee.
 The purchase of USA Raft-Pigeon River compliments Smoky Mountain River Rat.
 Now, seasonal followers who enjoy the personal service tubing the Little River in Townsend, know they can now expect the same great service on the Pigeon River whitewater rafting a class IV river.